thangdev/Simple-Nodejs-App-with-Redis-integrated/README.md

 # Simple-Nodejs-App-with-Redis-integrated

+## Prerequisite
+- Before try this app, make sure that you already installed Redis server on your PC.
+If not, please go to https://redis.io/download to install

+## Description
 - This is Nodejs app allows get the total number of public repositories of any user on Github.
 - This app use Redis to cache the result for the first request, so from the following requests with same username, the result will be get from the memory without sending a new request to github page.